yhs07128/TRANSLATE_Xe/README.md

 You'll need Numpy, Scipy, and Matplotlib.
 Jupyter is required to view the preprocessing notebooks.
 CMake makes for an easy install.

 ### Installing
-Navigate to the project directory in terminal, then type
+Open the Jupyter notebooks in the preprocessing directory to generate the lookup tables for cross-sections and non-uniform electric fields.
+After doing so, set the necessary parameters in the Constants.h file.
+Then, navigate to the project directory in terminal and type

 ```
 mkdir build